Elev8+ logo Elev8+ Trading

 This is your "Where."
 These are the auto-plotted lines on your chart (PDH, PDL, Weekly Highs).

 Rule: No Level = No Trade.
-We do not trade in empty space.
+We do not trade in empty space with no resting liquidity.

 Layer 2: The Trap (Sweep Boxes)

 This is your "What."
-The shaded boxes appear when price probes a level and rejects.
+The horizontal Liquidity Sweep zones signals appear when price probes a level and rejects.

-Rule: Look for a wick that pierces the level but closes back inside.
+Rule: Look for a wick that pierces the level but closes back inside quickly.

 Layer 3: The Trigger (Triangles & LS Labels)